Natural Home Remedies To Prevent & Reverse Type 2 Diabetes

 What is Diabetes Type 2?

-Diabetes Type 2 (or Diabetes mellitus) is a condition in which the pancreas no longer generates enough insulin or when cells stop responding to the insulin that's produced, so that glucose in the blood can't be absorbed into the cells of the human body.
+Diabetes Type 2 (or Diabetes mellitus) is a condition in which the pancreas no longer generates enough insulin or when cells stop responding to the insulin that's produced.
+Glucose in the blood can't be absorbed into the cells of the human body, causing blood sugar levels to rise.
 Symptoms include frequent urination, exhaustion, excessive thirst, and appetite.

 Diabetes mellitus is a chronic disease that causes serious health issues including renal (kidney) failure, heart disease, stroke, and blindness.
 According to a WHO fact sheet, 9% of people above 18 years of age suffer from diabetes, in the world (WHO Factsheet N°312, 2015).
-Diabetes type 2 is one of the most common forms of diabetes, with more than 90% of diabetics affected with it.
+Diabetes type 2 is one of the most common forms of diabetes, with more than 90% of diabetics affected.
 Roughly 14 million Americans have diabetes.
-Unfortunately, as many as one third are unaware they have it.
+Unfortunately, as many as a third are unaware they have it.

 Every cell in the body requires energy in order to function.
 Your body's main energy source is glucose, a simple sugar caused by the digestion.
 Glucose in the digested food circulates in the bloodstream as a ready energy source of cells.
 Behind the stomach. insulin binds to receptor sites on the outside of cells and acts as a key to open a doorway into the cell through which glucose can enter.